Contrasting of BioDelivery Sciences International Inc. (BDSI) and PolarityTE Inc. (NASDAQ:PTE) | New Business Observer

 |-64.71%

-For the past year BioDelivery Sciences International Inc. had bullish trend while PolarityTE Inc. had bearish trend.
+For the past year BioDelivery Sciences International Inc. has 0.27% stronger performance while PolarityTE Inc. has -64.71% weaker performance.

 Summary